-- A. These critical area regulations shall apply as an overlay and in addition to zoning and other regulations, including the City of Camas Design Standards Manual, adopted by the City. - B. These critical area regulations may be applied concurrently with review conducted under the State Environmental Policy Act (SEPA), or other development review as adopted. - C. In the event of a conflict with any other provisions of this chapter, that which provides more protection to the critical areas shall apply. - D. Compliance with the provisions of this chapter does not constitute compliance with other federal, state and local regulations and permit requirements that may be required (for example, shoreline substantial development permits, HPA permits, Army Corps of Engineers Section 404 permits, NPDES permits).
+B. These critical area regulations shall apply as an overlay and in addition to zoning and other regulations, including the City of Camas Design Standards Manual, adopted by the City.

+C. These critical area regulations shall be applied concurrently with shoreline permit review conducted under the State Environmental Policy Act (SEPA), and other development review as adopted.

+D. In the event of a conflict with any other provisions of this chapter, that which provides more protection to the critical areas shall apply.

+E. Compliance with the provisions of this chapter does not constitute compliance with other federal, state and local regulations and permit requirements that may be required (e.g.: HPA permits, Army Corps of Engineers Section 404 permits, NPDES permits).
 The applicant is responsible for complying with all requirements, apart from the process established in this chapter.